sshmaxime/interview/README.md

 3) What are some Merkle tree use cases?

--> In systems where data integrity needs to be done: Distributed systems most of all but not only, ie: database replication.
+-> In systems where data integrity needs to be done: Distributed and P2P systems but there must be other applications that I'm not aware of.

 ## Question - Modelisation Task